What is the best way to learn about programs and the facility?

 Do I need to register for classes or programs?

-Members can drop in to fitness classes at any time, provided the class does not have a required registration.
+Members can drop into group exercise classes at any time, provided the class does not have a required registration.
 Some classes are for members only, and some are open to non-members as well.
 Please see the program guide or ask for details on an individual class.

 Are there special benefits to a Butler Y member?

 Absolutely!
-You will receive 3 guest passes per year, preferred member fees for programs, online program registration, Free “Play Place” (see below), a variety of group exercise and water fitness classes, free use of the outdoor pool at YMCA Camp/ARMCO Park, wellness orientation, room rentals, youth & family social activities and member appreciation events.
+You will receive 3 guest passes per year, preferred member fees for programs, online program registration, Free “Play Place” (see below), a variety of group exercise and water fitness classes, free use of the outdoor pool at ARMCO Park, SMART Start wellness orientation, room rentals, youth & family social activities and member appreciation events.